MPAS-Dev/compass/docs/developers_guide/deploying_spack.rst

     tar cvfj spack_mirror.tar.bz2 spack_mirror

-Second, you need to turn on the LANL VPN.
+Then, if you used option (1) above turn on the LANL VPN (and set the proxies).
 You may find it convenient to login on to Chicoma (e.g. ``ssh -tt wtrw 'ssh ch-fe'``) in a separate terminal if you have configured your laptop to preserve connections.

 .. code-block:: bash